kevineaton/d2tosite/README.md

 These are not in any specific order.
 If you are interested in working on, send a message or open an issue.

-[ ] Add Search Template instead of string output from JS

 [ ] GitHub actions to build binaries

-[X] Better default templates

-[ ] Add Tag template for the tags

 [ ] Dockerize the binaries for easier use